 Abstract

-Problems responding to peer feedback and arise in numerous psychiatric disorders; yet heterogeneity and homogeneity across disorders suggests both common and unique mechanisms of impaired interpersonal relationships.
+Problems responding to peer feedback and disrupted interpersonal relationships arise in numerous psychiatric disorders; yet heterogeneity and homogeneity across disorders suggests both common and unique mechanisms of impaired social function.
 Studies seeking to understand these mechanisms often have to rely on reverse inference assumptions to match psychological processes to brain activity.
-Thus, we aimed to examine the relationship between the brain’s response to peer acceptance and rejection and depression and social anxiety severity, and also to test such assumptions by examining the correspondence between the brain’s response and behavioral performance on a separate reward and loss task.
+Thus, we aimed to test such assumptions by examining the correspondence between the brain’s response and behavioral performance on a separate reward and loss task, as well as to examine the relationship between the brain’s response to peer acceptance and rejection and depression and social anxiety severity.
 The sample consisted of 114 16–19-year-olds who received virtual peer acceptance or rejection feedback in an event-related potential task.
 We used principal component analysis to identify the reward positivity (RewP) and feedback negativity (FN) and measured the mean amplitude.
 Hypotheses were tested using multiple regression models, including covariates.
 Structural equation modeling was used to test the overall fit of all proposed hypotheses to the data.
 We found that the FN was positively related to behavioral loss avoidance.
-We found a relationship between the RewP and depression severity that, while non-significant, is of a similar magnitude to prior studies.
+We found a relationship between the RewP and depression severity that, while non-significant, was of a similar magnitude to prior studies.
 Exploratory analyses showed a positive relationship between the RewP and socioeconomic status (SES).
 These findings inform theories of diagnostic homogeneity and heterogeneity, while both supporting and calling into question reverse inference based assumptions about the function of the RewP and FN to social feedback.
 The novel exploratory finding, if replicated, provides a potential mechanism linking SES and risk for psychopathology.

 Keywords: social feedback, ERP, depression, social anxiety, reward, reward positivity, feedback negativity